PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

 to ensure a stable and secure application which is ready to be used by the company clients.\
 Testing is an important aspect of every piece of software, as it ensures the functionality, security and the coverage of the implemented code.
-Software testing is generally organized into two categories, functional and non-functional testing, with both types being used to test the DriveBox Geofencing software. [@testingTypes]
+Software testing is generally organized into two categories, functional and non-functional testing, with both types being used to test the DriveBox Geofencing software [@testingTypes].

 Functional testing will be described in its own sub chapter, while non functional testing will mainly be described in the form of stress testing.